 The event was catastrophic on a cosmic scale—a merger of black holes that violently shook the surrounding fabric of space and time and sent a blast of space-time vibrations known as gravitational waves rippling across the universe at the speed of light.
 But it was the kind of calamity that physicists on Earth had been waiting for.
-On September 14, when those ripples swept across the freshly upgraded Laser Interferometer Gravitational-Wave Observatory (Advanced LIGO), they showed up as spikes in the readings from its two L-shaped detectors in Louisiana and Washington state.
+On September 14, 2015, when those ripples swept across the freshly upgraded Laser Interferometer Gravitational-wave Observatory (Advanced LIGO), they showed up as spikes in the readings from its two L-shaped detectors in Louisiana and Washington State.
 For the first time ever, scientists had recorded a gravitational-wave signal.

-But the Event also marks the start of a long-promised era of gravitational-wave astronomy.
-Detailed analysis of the signal has already yielded insights into the nature of the black holes that merged, and how they formed.
-With more events such as these—the LIGO team is analysing several other candidate events captured during the detectors' four-month run, which ended in January—researchers will be able to classify and understand the origins of black holes, just as they are doing with stars.
+But the Event also marked the start of a long-promised era of gravitational-wave astronomy.
+Detailed analysis of the signal has already yielded insights into the nature of the black holes that merged, as well as how they formed.
+With more events such as these—LIGO and its European counterpart, the Franco-Italian-led Advanced Virgo facility near Pisa, Italy, have collected four dozen more since then—researchers will be able to classify and understand the origins of black holes, just as they are doing with stars.

-Still more events should appear starting in September, when Advanced LIGO is scheduled to begin joint observations with its European counterpart, the Franco–Italian-led Advanced Virgo facility near Pisa, Italy.
-(The two collaborations already pool data and publish papers together.)
-This detector will not only contribute crucial details to events, but could also help astronomers to make cosmological-distance measurements more accurately than before.
+Still more events will appear in future years as the freshly built Kamioka Gravitational-wave Detector (KAGRA) in Japan joins the search.
+(The three collaborations will pool their data and publish papers together.)
+Having more detectors not only will contribute crucial details to events but also could help astronomers make cosmological-distance measurements more accurately than before.

-A matter of energy
+A Matter of Energy

 Physicists have known for decades that every pair of orbiting bodies is a source of gravitational waves.
 With each revolution, according to Einstein’s equations, the waves will carry away a tiny fraction of their orbital energy.
 This will cause the objects to move a bit closer together and orbit a little faster.
-For familiar pairs, such as the Moon and Earth, such energy loss is imperceptible even on timescales of billions of years.
+For familiar pairs, such as the moon and Earth, such energy loss is imperceptible even on timescales of billions of years.

 In addition, the LIGO and Virgo teams were able to use the frequency of the observed wave, along with its rate of acceleration, to estimate the masses of the two black holes: because heavier objects radiate energy in the form of gravitational waves at a faster rate than do lighter objects, their pitch rises more quickly.

 The inferred masses of the two black holes are also revealing.
-Each object was presumably the remnant of a very massive star, with the larger star approaching 100 times the mass of the Sun and the smaller one a little less.
+Each object was presumably the remnant of a very massive star, with the larger star approaching 100 times the mass of the sun and the smaller one a little less.
 Thermonuclear reactions are known to convert hydrogen in the cores of such stars into helium much faster than in lighter stars, which leads them to collapse under their own weight only a few million years after they are born.
-The energy released by this collapse causes an explosion called a type II supernova, which leaves behind a residual core that turns into a neutron star or, if it's massive enough, a black hole.
+The energy released by this collapse causes an explosion called a type II supernova, which leaves behind a residual core that turns into a neutron star or, if it is massive enough, a black hole.

 Scientists say that type II supernovae should not produce black holes much bigger than about 30 solar masses—and both black holes were at the high end of that range.
-This could mean that the system formed from interstellar gas clouds that were richer in hydrogen and helium than the ones typically found in our Galaxy, and that were poorer in heavy elements—which astronomers call metals.
+This could mean that the system formed from interstellar gas clouds that were richer in hydrogen and helium than the ones typically found in our galaxy and that were poorer in heavy elements, which astronomers call metals.

-Two by two
+Two by Two

 But how did these two black holes end up in a binary system?
-In a paper published at the same time as the one reporting the discovery, the LIGO and Virgo teams described two commonly accepted scenarios.
+In a paper published at the same time as the one reporting the 2015 discovery, the LIGO and Virgo teams described two commonly accepted scenarios.

-Although the LIGO and Virgo teams were able to learn a lot from the Event, there is much more that gravitational waves could teach them, even in the case of black-hole mergers.
+Although the LIGO and Virgo teams were able to learn a lot from the Event, there is much more that gravitational waves could teach them, even in the case of black hole mergers.
 The detectors showed that immediately after the black holes merged, the waves quickly died down as the resulting black hole settled into a symmetrical shape.
-This is consistent with predictions made by theoretical physicist C. V. Vishveshwara in the early 1970s, a time when “gravitational waves and black holes both belonged to the realm of mythology”, he says.
+This is consistent with predictions made by the late theoretical physicist C. V. Vishveshwara in the early 1970s, a time when “gravitational waves and black holes both belonged to the realm of mythology,” Vishveshwara said in 2016.
 “At that time, I had not imagined that it would ever be verified.”

-Alessandra Buonanno, a LIGO theorist and director of the Max Planck Institute for Gravitational Physics in Potsdam-Golm, Germany, says that a more detailed picture of the ringdown stage could reveal how fast the final black hole rotates, as well as whether its formation gave it a 'natal kick', imparting a high velocity.
+Alessandra Buonanno, a LIGO theorist and director of the Max Planck Institute for Gravitational Physics in Potsdam-Golm, Germany, says that a more detailed picture of the ringdown stage could reveal how fast the final black hole rotates, as well as whether its formation gave it a “natal kick” imparting a high velocity.

 First, LIGO’s two interferometers are not enough for scientists to determine precisely where the waves came from.
 The researchers can get some information by comparing the signal’s time of arrival at each detector: the difference enables them to calculate the wave’s direction relative to an imaginary line drawn between the two.
 But in the case of the Event, which recorded a difference of 6.9 milliseconds, their calculations limited the field of possibilities merely to a wide strip of southern sky.

-This situation is almost unprecedented: conventionally, astronomical distances need to be estimated by looking at the brightness of known objects in locations that range from the Solar System to distant galaxies.
-But the measured brightness of those 'standard candles' can be dimmed by stuff in between.
+This situation is almost unprecedented: conventionally, astronomical distances need to be estimated by looking at the brightness of known objects in locations that range from the solar system to distant galaxies.
+But the measured brightness of those “standard candles” can be dimmed by stuff in between.
 Gravitational waves have no such limitation.

-Raising the alarm
+Raising the Alarm

-There is another important reason why scientists are eager to have precise estimates of the waves’ provenance.
-The LIGO and Virgo teams have arranged to give near-real-time alerts of intriguing events to more than 70 teams of conventional astronomers, who will use their optical, radio and space-based telescopes to see whether those events produced any form of electromagnetic radiation.
+There is another important reason that scientists are eager to have precise estimates of the waves’ provenance.
+The LIGO and Virgo teams have arranged to give near-real-time alerts of intriguing events to conventional astronomers, who can use their optical, radio and space-based telescopes to see whether those events produced any form of electromagnetic radiation.
 In return, the LIGO and Virgo collaborations will be sifting through data to search for gravitational waves that could have been generated by events, such as supernova explosions, seen by the conventional observatories.

-Matching those redshifts to distance measurements calculated from gravitational waves should give estimates of the current rate of cosmic expansion, known as the Hubble constant, that are independent—and potentially more precise—than calculations using current methods.
+Matching those redshifts to distance measurements calculated from gravitational waves also gives estimates of the current rate of cosmic expansion, known as the Hubble constant, that are independent of—and potentially more precise than—calculations using current methods.
 “From the point of view of measuring the Hubble constant, that’s our gold-plated source,” Holz says.
 “To be honest,” he says, “I find it really hard to believe that the universe is really doing this stuff.
 But it’s not science fiction.
 It really happened.”